JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ##### Tailscale

-I really like the simplicity of tailscale (you just connect with google) and you get your laptops/smartphones to be connected in between.
+I really like the simplicity of **tailscale VPN** (you just connect with google) and you get your laptops/smartphones to be connected in between.

 **Without portforwarding** and complex configs.